patternfly/training-scenarios/react-charts/area-chart/step6.md

 5) <strong>Add the `legendPosition` property to the `<Chart>` component.</strong>

-You will need to set the position for the `legendData` so that it behaves as expected when you add it in step 6 (there will still be no visible changes yet).
+Set the position for the `legendData` so that it behaves as expected when added in step 6 (there will still be no visible changes yet).

 The `legendPosition` property specifies whether the legend is rendered on the bottom or right of the chart.
 It should look like the following: